MituuZ/fuzzier/readme.md

 If you are interested in plugin development you can check out my write-up about creating Fuzzier in [here.](https://mituuz.com/content/fuzzier_development.html)

 Does **not** support true fuzzy finding.
 All search characters must be present and in correct order in the file path, but do not need to be sequential.

-Since 0.8 supports spaces in search string, splitting the string and searching for both parts separately. e.g. parts do not need to be in the correct order, as long as both succeed on their own.
+Supports spaces in the search string, splitting the string and searching for both parts separately. e.g. parts do not need to be in the correct order, as long as both succeed on their own.

 ![The UI consist of three parts.
 A file list on the top left, search field on the bottom left and the preview pane on the right](assets/FuzzierUI.png "An image of the plugin UI")